Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 When you take driving lessons you can gain several benefits.
 For example, you can:

-1. Increase your safety: You’ll learn the rules of the road and the best driving techniques.
-From driving in changing weather conditions to avoiding a collision, you will increase your safety and the safety of others.
+1. 1.
+Increase your safety: You’ll learn the rules of the road and the best driving techniques.
+From winter driving in Canada to avoiding a collision, you will increase your safety and the safety of others.

 2. Develop good driving habits and skills: You’ll get the practice you need to drive with confidence and the skill to pass your driving test in Canada.

-3. Learn with professional driving instructors: With an experienced and professional driving instructor, you’ll learn the proper driving techniques as well as the common mistakes you need to avoid.
+3. Learn with professional driving instructors: With an experienced and professional driving instructor, you’ll learn the proper driving techniques and common mistakes to avoid.
 Activities like speeding or following too closely can amount to expensive tickets, collisions, and serious injury to yourself or others.

 4. Get your driving license faster: When you complete your driving lessons and receive your certificate, you can take your driving test eight months after you complete your written test.
 Without a driving certificate from a qualified driving school, drivers must wait 12 months before they can take the G2 driving test.
 Learn more about Canada’s graduated licensing system.